THE DAN MARTIN PROGRAM MINIMUM

 The DMPM is a slightly more “well-rounded” version of a minimalist program that can be performed with only one kettlebell that will keep you feeling fresh and energetic while away from the gym.
 Perfect for your simple home kettlebell workout needs.

-\And as always, feel free to reach out to a strength coach for guidance and any clarification about exercise selection or performance.
+And as always, feel free to reach out to a personal trainer or strength coach who is knowledgeable about kettlebells for guidance and any clarification about exercise selection or performance.

 – Coach Eric Addis, NASM CPT, Corrective Exercise Specialist, SFG 1